Cray-HPE/docs-csm/install/redeploy_pit_node.md

     If the reboot successfully deploys the LiveCD, this terminal can be exited.

     > **POINT OF NO RETURN** The next step will wipe the underlying nodes disks clean, it will ignore USB devices.
 RemoteISOs are at risk here, even though a backup has been
-    > performed of the pit node we can't simply boot back to the same state.
+    > performed of the PIT node we cannot simply boot back to the same state.
     > This is the last step before rebooting the node.

 1. **`IN-PLACE WAR`** This is a WAR until the auto-wipe feature ceases preventing the creation of the 3rd disk (CASMINST-169.
 This step is safe to do even after auto-wipe is fixed.